 Suffice it to say, Americans are not the only ones who have comfort zones.

 I will be the first to confess, I was ashamed at myself the very first night of this trip.
 After a long flight, a full day of walking, we arrived back to our hotel where I was looking forward to a good night’s sleep.
 I entered the room I was sharing with my son to find that the air conditioning was not working.
 I was exhausted, hot and hardly able to breathe.
-I had Nathan call the desk to ask how to turn it on.
+I had him call the desk to ask how to turn it on.
 He was informed that they wouldn’t turn the air conditioning on until next week!

 Next week!
 How could that be?
 Then it hit me — I’m in Europe, not America.
 Even after twenty years of living in the Middle East and no air conditioning for much of that time, I had already grown pampered by American central air.
 I opened the window and slept very well.